-To lead the implementation of a regional Destination Management Plan in partnership with relevant stakeholders, industry, iwi and hapū.
-Through a programme of investment and development, we will deliver destination management and marketing activity to position Northland within target markets as a desirable place to visit and support a visitor economy that aims to enhance the distribution of benefits across the region, environmental sustainability, heritage and culture.
+To lead the implementation of the regional Destination Management Plan in partnership with relevant stakeholders, industry, iwi and hapū.
+Through a programme of investment and development, we will deliver destination management and marketing activity to position Te Tai Tokerau Northland within target markets as a desirable place to visit and support a visitor economy that aims to enhance the distribution of benefits across the region, environmental sustainability, heritage, and culture.